Call Us

 • Improved sleep patterns

-• Excess of weight increases how hard the heart has to work to pump blood, it also gives high blood pressure, blood cholesterol and triglyceride levels and lowers HDL (good) cholesterol levels.
+Reductions in blood glucose, the risk of developing type 2 diabetes and triglycerides: Excess weight increases how hard the heart has to work to pump blood; it also gives high blood pressure, blood cholesterol, and triglyceride levels and lowers HDL (good) cholesterol levels.

 • Lifestyle changes that help maintain a 3-5% weight loss and likely to result in clinically meaningful improvements in blood glucose, triglycerides, and risk of developing type 2 diabetes.